Your Kids’ Costumes Matter Too

 Recommended Reading: Why White Parents Need to Talk to Their Kids About Racism

 2. If you have to ask, “What’s the big deal?
-It’s just Halloween!” then recognize that you probably benefit from a level of privilege.
+It’s just a costume!” then recognize that you probably benefit from a level of privilege.

 “Privilege” is not a pejorative.
 Let me say it again: Privilege, white privilege and male privilege are NOT pejoratives.
 Almost everyone benefits from some level of privilege, and it doesn’t make you a bad person for having it.
 But the vast majority of white people in this country simply don’t know what it’s like to be marginalized based on our appearance or our beliefs.
 We don’t know what it’s like to have our culture discriminated against one minute, and then worn as a costume the next.